What’s Your Love Language?

 If you speak this language, gifts are heartfelt symbols to you of someone’s love and affection for you.
 Special occasions like birthdays and anniversaries are important to you and a partner forgetting them might leave you feeling wounded.

 The five love languages are equally beautiful and all can help us to create and experience a wonderful love life.
 Kind words, affection, spending time together, showing up and tokens of devotion are all beautiful parts of the whole called love.
-Understanding your deepest love needs could deepen or reaffirm a relationship that has been feeling stuck or broken and support you to enjoy your love life to its fullest …
+Understanding your deepest love needs – and the deepest love needs of your partner – could heal or shift a relationship that has been feeling stuck or broken.

 My love language is quality time.
 What’s yours?
 I’d love to know – please leave a comment below!

-If you enjoyed this article, subscribe to our newsletter and share the article with someone who would appreciate and feel loved by your thoughtful gesture.
+If you enjoyed this article, subscribe to our newsletter and share the article with someone who would feel loved by your thoughtful gesture.
 Let’s spread love!